Table of Contents

 Testing Electrical Connections Safely

 First, make sure you’re safe.
 Wear the right gear and turn off the system before checking electrical connections.
-Look for loose or corroded spots, as they can really slow things down.
+Look for loose or corrosion patches, as they can really slow things down.

 Voltage and Current Measurements

-Use a multimeter to check voltage and current from your panels.
+Use a circuit tester to check voltage and current from your panels.
 Compare these numbers to what the maker says.
 This is important for finding electrical problems.

 Continuity Testing